 212 King St. W., Cobourg

-Stop into this well-preserved, quaint home in Cobourg where 1930s Hollywood actress Marie Dressler was born.
-See the new, interactive display to honour Dressler, as well as two other Canadian Best Actress Oscar Winners: Mary Pickford and Norma Shearer.
+The Marie Dressler Museum is the Cobourg home where 1930s Hollywood actress Marie Dressler was born.
+Also home to the Canadian Women in Film Museum, you'll find an interactive display to honour Dressler and two Canadian Best Actress Oscar Winners: Mary Pickford and Norma Shearer.

 200 Ontario St., Cobourg

-Get assistance with local history, property or genealogy here.
+Get assistance with local history, property or genealogy at the Northumberland County Archives and Museum.
 This treasured spot holds Northumberland County's primary historical records and artifacts.

 Durham & Orr Sts., Cobourg

-Explore this mysterious limestone building in the midst of Cobourg.
+Explore this mysterious limestone building in the midst of Cobourg, home to the Cobourg & Area Museum.
 From May to October it's open as a museum featuring themed exhibits and cultural activities.

 10528 County Rd.
 2, Grafton

-Take a drive to Grafton to find yourself in the early 1800s, and in one of the most stylish and architecturally-significant houses in Ontario.
+Open by appointment or for special events, Barnum House in Grafton will take you back in time to the early 1800s, and in one of the most stylish and architecturally-significant houses in Ontario.

 96 Young St., Brighton

-Take a scenic trip to Brighton.
+Take a scenic trip to Brighton to visit Proctor House.
 See how this stately heritage home still delivers a taste of life in the high-Victorian era.

 113 Front St. N., Campbellford

-Get up close to this lovingly restored stone building in downtown Campbellford embracing the history of the area.
+Get up close to this lovingly restored stone building in downtown Campbellford where the Campbellford-Seymour Heritage Centre embraces the history of the area.